-Relating to Status Categor y Value Obligation Reference Indemnities Any You should cap indemnities required from suppliers, as uncapped liability by a supplier in favour of the state is not considered reasonable.
+Relating to Relating to Status Ca Category Value Obligation Reference Indemnities Any You should cap indemnities required from suppliers, as uncapped liability by a supplier in favour of the state is not considered reasonable.
 The default position is for indemnities to be capped as a multiple of the per annum contract value.
-Commercial Approaches in Contracts Any Agencies should not as a general rule give indemnities.
+Commercial Approaches in Contracts Image: Angle in the second s Ê Any Agencies should not as a general rule give indemnities.
 If required, the agency's liability should be limited to 1x the contract value (in total).
 Any Some board-mandated contract templates may have specific indemnity requirements that differ from these settings, due to the nature of the goods or services being procured.
-Guarantees Any You should limit the use of financial securities, bank guarantees, or performance guarantees to necessary circumstances.
-Intellectual property (IP) Any You should ensure that whichever party owns intellectual property (IP) at the start of the contract retains that ownership. developed under cont You should allow suppliers to retain ownership of IP in any product developed under contract, with the agency given a perpetual, transferable, royalty free licence to use the IP.
-If there is a case for the agency to retain ownership of IP, you may decide whether the supplier is to be granted a licence to use that IP without charge (including the right to commercially exploit the IP), or place restrictions on the use of the IP.
+Guarantees S Ê Any You should limit the use of financial securities, bank guarantees, or performance guarantees to necessary circumstances. -

+Intellectual property (IP)